matejsvajger/laravel-distillery/README.md

 - [ ] Add possibility to generate standard predefined filters (sort, search, ...).
 - [ ] Make possible to define which paramateres to hide from url query strings.
 - [ ] Write tests.
+- [ ] Add fallback to general filters that can be re-used across different models.

 ## License